RubaP/IDLEAnalyzer/README.md

 Installation
 ============

-- Install pep8 (In unix this is sudo apt-get install pep8 )

-- Append config-extensions .cfg to ~/.idlerc/config-extensions.cfg
+- Append all contents of config-extensions.cfg to <YourPythonDirectory>/idlelib/config-extensions.cfg
-      (If it doesn't exist yet copy the file over)
+        (On my ubuntu it is /usr/lib/python2.7/idlelib/config-extensions.cfg)

 - Copy extensions/PEP8Check.py and analyzers/pep8.py into idlelib/extensions
       which is found in the Python directory